alphagov/slimmer/README.md

 ## Logging

-Slimmer can be configured with a logger by passing in a logger instance (anything that quacks like an instance of Logger).
-For example to log to the Rails log, put the following in an initializer:
+Slimmer can be configured with a logger by passing in a logger instance (anything that quacks like an instance of `Logger`).
+For example, to log to the Rails log, put the following in an initializer:

     YourApp::Application.configure do
       config.slimmer.logger = Rails.logger